 Myth: Rapists are acting on impulse.

-Myth: If I didn’t fight back it’s my fault or not really rape.
+Myth: If I didn't fight back, it's my fault, or it wasn't really rape.

 Myth: Rapes are committed in dark alleys by strangers.